Is NotebookLM Free? Free vs Plus vs Pro Pricing (2026)

 - No offline mode exists on any plan.
 Every action requires an active internet connection, so you can't work on a plane, in a cafe with bad Wi-Fi, or anywhere without reliable connectivity.

-- Google's Gemini is the only available AI model.
-You can't bring your own API keys,switch to OpenAI or Claude, or run a local model for privacy.
+- Gemini 3 is the only available model.
+You can't bring your own API key, switch to ChatGPT or Claude, or run a built-in local model for privacy.

 - Integrations only cover Google's ecosystem (Drive, Docs, Slides, Sheets).
 Apple Notes, Obsidian, Notion, and other tools require manual export and re-upload.